FreeLeh/docs/freedb/protocols.md

 Update selected rows with the given value.

-The operation method should expects these parameters:
+The operation method should expect these parameters:
 | Parameter Name | Required | Remarks                                                                                                                                                                |
 | -------------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `value`        | Yes      | the value that we're going to replace the rows with.                                                                                                                   |
 | `conditions`   | No       | Condition that must be true in order for the row to be updated in [Google Sheet Query Language][QueryLanguage] format.
 Defaults to update all columns if not provided. |

-To get the list of affected rows, first we need to call GViz API with the following query:
+To get the list of affected rows, we need to call GViz API with the following query:
 `SELECT A WHERE A IS NOT NULL [AND <condition>]`

 Note: `A` column is referring to the `_rid` column (which contains the row's index).

-After we get the list of indices that we need to update, call `spreadsheets.values.batchUpdate` to update all the affected rows with the given `value`.
+After we get the list of indices that we need to update, call [spreadsheets.values.batchUpdate][BatchUpdateAPI] to update all the affected rows with the given `value`.

 #### Delete

-Delete rows that matched with the given conditions.
+Delete rows that matched the given conditions.

-The operation method should expects these parameters:
+The operation method should expect these parameters:

 | Parameter Name | Required | Remarks                                                                                                                                                                |
 | -------------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `conditions`   | No       | Condition that must be true in order for the row to be deleted in [Google Sheet Query Language][QueryLanguage] format.
 Defaults to delete all columns if not provided. |

-To get the list of affected rows, first we need to call GViz API with the following query:
+To get the list of affected rows, we need to call GViz API with the following query:
 `SELECT A WHERE A IS NOT NULL [AND <conditions>]`

 Note: `A` column is referring to the `_rid` column (which contains the row's index).

-After we get list of row indices that we need to delete, call `spreadsheets.values.clear` API to remove all the affected rows.
+After we get the list of row indices that we need to delete, call [spreadsheets.values.clear][ClearAPI] API to remove all the affected rows.

 #### Count

-Return the number of rows that matched with the given conditions.
+Return the number of rows that matched the given conditions.

-The operation method should expects these parameters:
+The operation method should expect these parameters:

 | Parameter Name | Required | Remarks                                                                                                                                                               |
 | -------------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `conditions`   | No       | Condition that must be true in order for the row to be counted in [Google Sheet Query Language][QueryLanguage] format.
 Defaults to count all columns if not provided. |

-To get the the number of rows, we need to call GViz API with the following query:
+To get the number of rows, we need to call GViz API with the following query:
 `SELECT COUNT(A) WHERE A IS NOT NULL [AND <conditions>]`

 ### Appendix